 With Loestrin 1/20 or Loestrin 1.5/30, there are 3 weeks of active pills.
 After the 3rd week, you can go straight into the next pack, if you want to #SkipPeriods. aka Make #PeriodsOptional.
 Learn more here.
 Or you can stay off medication for 5-7 days (we recommend 5) and start the next pack on day 6 or after 7 days off and have a bleed during those days you are off the active pills.

-Some women believe that birth control pills like Loestrin Fe can cause long-term fertility issues.
-That’s not true.
-If you want to have a baby soon, just stop the medication and you should return to full fertility within 3 days after stopping.
+Some women worry that birth control pills like Yaz can cause long-term fertility issues.
+This isn’t true.
+If you want to have a baby soon, just stop the medication and you should return to full fertility within a cycle or two after stopping.

 Watch our video by our Co-Founder and CEO Dr. Yen on birth control and infertility.